Save money and let employees and customers use your

 mission-critical Windows applications from anywhere.

 Since 1999, GO-Global has provided large and small businesses with reliable, secure, multi-user access to Windows applications from any location, device, and operating system.
 Unlike Citrix XenApp and Microsoft Remote Desktop Services, GO-Global can be installed and configured in 15 minutes on any Windows PC or server.
 And unlike TeamViewer and LogMeIn, GO-Global lets multiple users run applications on a single Windows computer at the same time.
 GO-Global delivers the best of both worlds: the scalability and performance of multi-user products, together with the ease-of-use of single-user products.
 This combination of benefits reduces administration and hardware costs and increases user efficiency.
-It lowers the total cost of ownership and saves money, while at the same time letting users run your mission-critical applications from anywhere.
+It lowers the total cost of ownership while allowing users to run your mission-critical applications from anywhere.

 Every day, people located all over the world use GO-Global to access Windows applications to do their jobs.
 Doctors and medical professionals use GO-Global to analyse medical images.
 Firefighters use GO-Global to coordinate emergency services and responses.
 Financial advisors use GO-Global to manage their clients’ portfolios.
 Plant managers use GO-Global to monitor processes and equipment in manufacturing, chemical, and power plants.
 Hotel clerks use GO-Global to check guests in and out.
 Pastors use GO-Global to manage their churches and track the needs of their parishioners.